zzzprojects/EntityFramework-FAQ/docs/pages/thirdpartylibraries/libraries/ef-utilities.md

 ### Batch Update Entities

-Batch Update works just like **Batch Insert** and you can chose exactly which columns to update too.
+Batch Update works just like **Batch Insert** and you can choose exactly which columns to update too.

 For example, load all items from the database and update them.